-These docs walk through the fundamental things you need to know to write threads.
-They're focused on basic thread composition so don't touch on interacting with threads from gall agents and such.
+This guide walks you through the fundamental things you need to know to write threads.
+They focus on basic thread composition and so don't touch on interacting with threads from gall agents and such.
 The included examples can all just be run from the dojo.

 - Thread Fundamentals - Basic information and overview of threads, strands,

 - Micgal and Bind - Covers using micgal and

 bindto chain strands.